SDM-TIB/SDM-Hackathon/LLM-LDM/README.md

 # Examples of questions and their corresponding generated SPARQL queries

-QUESTION 1: "What are the resources that include word "metadata" in the description of the resource?"
+QUESTION 1: "What are the datasets that contain the keyword "cancer" in the description of the datasets?"

 QUESTION 2: "What is the  frequency of the datasets per data formats?"